All Episodes

 Well, you've been asked by the viewers who are probably Republicans who don't want me continuing to talk about what they're doing to the court right now.

-Well, sir, don't the voters deserve to know.
+Well, sir, don't the voters deserve to know?

 I'm not going to play his game.

-He loved that to be the discussion instead of what he's doing now.
+He'd love that to be the discussion instead of what he's doing now.

-He's about to he's about to make a pick in the middle of an election.
+He's about to make a pick in the middle of an election, first time it's ever been done.

-And I took him on.
+And I took him up.

 You know, we have to come together.